STIs have a habit of suddenly popping into our lives, unexpected and many times unannounced.

 Genital herpes (HSV-2)

 Ah, genital herpes.
 Not to be confused with cold sores (HSV-1), genital herpes is a common viral STI that affects the areas of the groin.
 It is spread by intercourse where skin-to-skin contact is made and the most noticeable of symptoms are the sores or blisters that form.
+Learn all about how herpes is transmitted here.

 Having genital herpes can present an increased risk of acquiring HIV.
 When a sore develops, your immune system responds naturally to heal it which generates a high concentration of immune cells in that area.
 These immune cells are what HIV infects, so if HIV from semen or blood comes in contact with the sore, the risk for infection is high.